Eclipse Software, Inc. Links

 [FASBStmt157]

 "FASB Statement of Financial Accounting Standards No. 157: Fair Value Measurements", September, 2006, is the most recent standard on determining fair value of securities.
-It amends and/or replaces many of the earlier Statements on this topic; see Appendix D. See also FASB: Summary of Statement No. 157.
+It amends and/or replaces many of the earlier Statements on this topic; see Appendix D.

 Interestingly, it disallows the consideration of the size of the position ("blockage") in determining fair value.